Inderlard/macro-builder/README.md

 **Q: Why macro-builder does not use rollback?** \
 A: Macro-builder generates its own previous versions, does not verify the installed version, nor does it search for updates for Klipper or Katapult.
 This is because it aims to open the doors to experimenting more easily with configurations, allowing the user to flash a configuration and return to the last functional one if it fails.

+**Q: How often should I update?** \
+A: This is at your own discretion.
+Macro-builder is only a tool to facilitate and accommodate the work; you are the one who must decide when to load new firmware onto your boards and with what configuration.

 ---

 ## TODO

 There are several things to do:
 1. Add support for flashing all types of boards via USB.
 2. Macro for "Build last working config --board --NbuildsBack"
+3. Add pre-made klipper builds for well-known boards and configuration examples for each of them.
+4. Add pre-made katapult builds for well-known boards and configuration examples for each of them (for first-time flashing and for updates).

 ---